adam2k/adam2k.github.io/src/assets/root/README.md

 1.  **Build Using Gatsby.**

-  Do not push directly to master instead, work off the development branch and use the command:
+  Do not push directly to main instead, work off the development branch and use the command:

   `yarn deploy`